-It is possible to get output for several different aggregation periods for the same type of output (basin-, region- or time-output) by specifying several groups of the same type of output with a ordinal number between Code 1 and Code 2.
+It is possible to get output for several different aggregation periods for the same type of output (basin-, class-, region- or time-output) by specifying several groups of the same type of output with a ordinal number between Code 1 and Code 2.
 See example below the table.
-The files will then have a suffix to their name to separate them, e.g. timeCRUN_DD.txt.
+The files will then have a suffix to their name to separate them, e.g. timeCRUN\DD.txt.
 If only one non-numbered group is used no meanperiod suffix will be added to the file(s).
 The number between Code 1 and Code 2 is also used to hold together classoutput information for different variables/groups/meanperiods.

 Code 1 Code 2 Argument Description basinoutput mapoutput timeoutput regionoutput classoutput variable ID string(s) defines variables to be written.
 Multiple variables are separated by blanks or tabs.
 The order of the variables defines the order in basin output files.
 For time output files and map output files the order is irrelevant (one file per variable returned).
 Both internal and output variables are available, see Complete list of variables.
 One or several rows may be given. basinoutput mapoutput timeoutput regionoutput classoutput meanperiod 0/1/2/3/4/5 is given to define the period to which results are aggregated for the output.
-The period is given using codes (see table below).
-The type of aggregation depends on variable and chosen period: Fluxes are given as sums, storages and states as averages, and concentrations as flow-weighted averages.
-Note: Period 5 aggregates are always means of annual aggregates.
-The type of aggregation is also documented in the list of variables in column 'Agg.'. basinoutput mapoutput timeoutput regionoutput classoutput signfigures integer defines the number of significant figures written in the outputs.
+The period is given using codes, e.g. 1 for daily (see table below).
+The type of aggregation depends on variable and chosen period: Fluxes are given as sums, storages and states as averages, and concentrations as flow- weighted averages.
+It is documented in the list of variables in column 'Agg.'. basinoutput mapoutput timeoutput regionoutput classoutput signfigures integer defines the number of significant figures written in the outputs.
+Allowed values 2-10.
+Default is to use a fixed number of decimals.
+If set, significant figures and mathematical format are used (e.g 9.5451E-03) instead.
 Note: signfigures applies to all output variables within one output type.
-Default is zero and then a fixed number of decimals are used.
-If set, significant figures and mathematical format are used (e.g 9.5451E-03).
-Maximum allowed number of significant figures is 10.
+Note: signfigures less than 4 will round missing value to -1E4.